 One of the coolest features of the Crunch online accounting software is the ability to generate real-time financial reports.
 With just the click of a button, your software can generate an Income Statement (formerly known as a Profit & Loss Account), Statement of Financial Position (formerly known as a Balance Sheet), and even Interim Accounts, using the data you have entered into your Crunch software.

-These reports – though useful – are still pretty heavy-duty accountancy documents, so if you’re not financially-minded you may find them inducing tiredness or even nausea.
-We thought we’d take a moment to explain what’s actually on a Balance Sheet, and why you might need one.
+These reports – though useful – are still based on statutory accounting reporting, so if you’re not financially-minded you may find them difficult to follow.
+We thought we’d take a moment to explain what’s actually reported on a Statement of Financial Position, and why you need one.

-You can find the definitions for all the items on your Balance Sheet in our mega accounting glossary, but we’ll run through the important bits.
+You can find the definitions for all the items on your Statement of Financial Position in our glossary of business terms, but we’ll run through the important bits.

-Don’t let the strange layout put you off either.
-The two-columns-per-year format is just to make reading the Balance Sheet a little easier.
-Every time you see a horizontal line, the figure directly underneath is just the sum of the two figures above it.
-And remember, figures (in brackets) are negative.
+Don’t let the layout put you off, either.
+The two-columns-per-year format makes understanding the Statement of Financial Position a little easier, and it shows how your company’s performance has changed compared to the prior year.
+Every time you see a horizontal line, it simply shows the sum of the figures above it.
+Remember, figures (in brackets) are losses or liabilities.

 Trade or Other Debtors

 This single entry is actually a combination of two different balances.
-The first, “cash at hand”, means physical cash your business has in its possession – notes and coins.
+The first, “cash in hand”, means physical cash your business has in its possession – notes and coins.
 The contents of your petty cash drawer, for example.
-The second, “cash in bank” is (obviously) your bank balance.
-It includes all your accounts, remember – so if you move your Corporation Tax payments into a second account, this figure is included.
+The second, “cash at bank”, is (unsurprisingly) your bank balance.
+It includes your company’s current and savings accounts.

-So, if you want a more detailed snapshot of your company’s financial health than Crunch’s summary charts can provide, your Balance Sheet should be your first stop.
+If you want a snapshot of your company’s financial health, the Statement of Financial Position should be your first stop.